powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 The shunt compensator is connected to the ConnectableBus if switched shunt status (field `STAT` in the _Switched Shunt Data_ record) is `1` (In-service).

 The sections of the PowSyBl shunt compensator non-linear model are defined according to the adjustment method of the PSS®E switched shunt.

-In the non-linear model a set of sections can be defined, each section has two attributes:
+In the PowSyBl model, the susceptance at each section is the accumulated susceptance obtained if the section and all previous ones are connected.

+The attributes of each section in the PowSyBl shunt compensator non-linear model are defined as:
 - **Section G** Positive sequence shunt (charging) conductance of this section.
 Always `0.0`.
 - **Section B** Positive sequence shunt (charging) susceptance of this section.
 It is defined as `B` / (`vnom` *`vnom`), where `B` is the reactive component of shunt admittance to ground, entered in Mvar at one per unit voltage assigned to this section and `vnom` is the nominal voltage of the corresponding voltage level.

 When the adjustment method `ADJM`is `0`, the behaviour of the switched shunt can be mapped directly to the shunt compensator non-linear model with sections based on the switched shunt blocks/steps and its order in the PSS@E input record.
 A section is assigned to each step of the reactor and capacitor shunt blocks by accumulating the admittance of the corresponding steps that are in-service.
 Only the in-service switched shunt blocks are considered (field `SI` in version 35 of the _Switched Shunt Data_ record, always in-service in version 33).
 A section with 0.0 susceptance is added between sections assigned to reactor and capacitor blocks.

-If the adjustment method `ADJM` is `1`, the reactor and capacitor blocks can be specified at any order, and all the switching combinations are considered in PSS®E. Current version does not support building a separate section for each switching combination.
-To map the PSS@E shunt blocks/steps into PowSyBl sections, first reactor and capacitor blocks are increasingly ordered by the susceptance increment (field `BI` in the _Switched Shunt Data_ record) and then sections are created like in the previous adjustment considering that both blocks are switched on in sorted order.
+If the adjustment method `ADJM` is `1`, the reactor and capacitor blocks can be specified at any order, and all the switching combinations are considered in PSS®E. Current conversion does not support building a separate section for each switching combination.
+To map the PSS@E shunt blocks/steps into PowSyBl sections, first the reactor and capacitor blocks are increasingly ordered by susceptance (field `BI` in the _Switched Shunt Data_ record) and then sections are created like in the previous adjustment considering that blocks are switched on following the sorted order.

+=== XXX Current conversion does this ===

+  * No regulation data is mapped to PowSyBl shunt compensator.
+  * If `BINIT` is != 0.0, one separate shunt with linear model and 1 section is added for every block defined in PSS@E.
+  * Each separate shunt of exactly 1 section has the same admittance: `BINIT`.
+  * Neither the steps `NI` nor the admittance `BI` are used for building the shunt compensator related to block `I`.
+  * ???
+This conversion is BAD ???

+=== XXX (Fixed?) conversion doubts ===

+  * What is documented is what we will have when conversion is merged ?
+  * We only consider voltage regulation.
+  * What happens with shunts that regulate reactive power ? do we map them to a non-linear shunt compensator ?
+  * Are we ignoring continuous adjustment flag (we simply define the sections from blocks/steps, the pf engine would decide what to do) ?
+  * No information about continuous adjustment is put in the PowSyBl model

 #### _Generator Data_